Joseph S. Stiborik: Early life

 Josepg Stiborik parents, Anton and Cecilia Najvar Stibork emigrated to the United States in 1907 from the highlands of Czechoslovakia, first settling in Oklahoma before moving to Texas, where his father worked as the editor of a Czech-language newspaper.
 Joseph was born on 21 December 1914 in Hallettsville, Texas and went attended Texas A&M University.

 Military service

 Joseph Stiborik wanted to be a pilot but was at first rejected due to hereditary color blindness.
-In 1942 he volunteered to the Army Air Corps, where he was Learned at the radar school to operate radar systems on U.S. army planes.
-While stationed at Pensacola, Florida he was visited by Colonel Paul Tibbets who convinced him to join the 509^{th} Composite Group, a unit assigned for transporting and dropping nuclear weapons, as part of the Manhattan Project.
+In 1942 he volunteered to the Army Air Corps, where he was trained at the radar school to operate radar systems on U.S. army planes.
+While stationed at Pensacola, Florida he was visited by Colonel Paul Tibbets who convinced him to join the 509th Composite Group, a unit assigned for transporting and dropping nuclear weapons, as part of the Manhattan Project.
 Later 12 member were chosen to form the crew of the Enola Gay.
-On 6 August 1945 he was played a crucial role in the success of dropping the first ever atomic bomb on Hiroshima. for his part in the mission he was awarded the Silver Star.
-Stiborik was discharged from service on November 1945.
+On 6 August 1945 he played a crucial role in the success of dropping the first ever atomic bomb on Hiroshima. for his part in the mission he was awarded the Silver Star.
+Stiborik was discharged from service in November 1945.